dataPARC/store/sdk/README.md

 </configuration>
 ```

-With the feed configured, add a nuget reference to dataPARC.Store.SDK
+With the feed configured, add a package reference to the dataPARC.Store.SDK nuget package.
 ```bash
 $ dotnet add package dataPARC.Store.SDK
 ```